acaengine/docs/api/control/modules.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Stops the module.
-Previously exposed state will still be available, however this will cease to update, or provide further control until restarted.
+Exposed state will still be available but will not update.
 {% endapi-method-description %}

 {% api-method-spec %}